Skip to content

 Close all doors within the communal areas if it is safe to do so.

 Evacuate the building.
-999 When outside the building, dial 999 and ask for the Fire Brigade, giving the building address.
-When the Fire Brigade arrive, meet them and tell them where the fire is.
+When outside the building, dial 999 and ask for the fire and rescue service, giving the building address.
+When the fire and rescue service arrives, meet them and tell them where the fire is.

 Lifts should not be used.